Getting to know Markdown

 // # Notifications API // RESTful API for creating notifications var Promise = require('bluebird'), _ = require('lodash'), canThis = require('../permissions').canThis, errors = require('../errors'), utils = require('./utils'), // Holds the persistent notifications notificationsStore = , // Holds the last used id notificationCounter = 0, notifications;

 Why not write something with Markdown right now?!
 If there’s anything else you are not sure, or if you want to learn other more advanced Markdown syntax, check out this Markdown Quick Reference by Wordpress.

-Hey!
-Thanks for reading :P I just want to let you know that if you enjoyed this, you might also like this post on Sorting.
+Hey, kudos for making it this far!
+Wanted to let you know that if you liked this, you might also like Sorting.